tedneward/Azgaarnoth/Creatures/Demons.md

 >___
 >***Summon Demon (1/Day).*** The demon chooses what to summon and attempts a magical summoning.
 A balor has a 50 percent chance of summoning 1d8 vrocks, 1d6 hezrous, 1d4 glabrezus, 1d3 nalfeshnees, 1d2 mariliths, or one goristro.
 A summoned demon appears in an unoccupied space within 60 feet of its summoner, acts as an ally of its summoner, and can't summon other demons.
 It remains for 1 minute, until it or its summoner dies, or until its summoner dismisses it as an action.
 >
->***Death Throes.***.
-When the balor dies, it explodes, and each creature within 30 feet of it must make a DC 20 Dexterity saving throw, taking 70 (20d6) fire damage on a failed save, or half as much damage on a successful one.
+>***Death Throes.*** When the balor dies, it explodes, and each creature within 30 feet of it must make a DC 20 Dexterity saving throw, taking 70 (20d6) fire damage on a failed save, or half as much damage on a successful one.
 The explosion ignites flammable objects in that area that aren't being worn or carried, and it destroys the balor's weapons.
 >
->***Fire Aura.***.
-At the start of each of the balor's turns, each creature within 5 feet of it takes 10 (3d6) fire damage, and flammable objects in the aura that aren't being worn or carried ignite.
+>***Fire Aura.*** At the start of each of the balor's turns, each creature within 5 feet of it takes 10 (3d6) fire damage, and flammable objects in the aura that aren't being worn or carried ignite.
 A creature that touches the balor or hits it with a melee attack while within 5 feet of it takes 10 (3d6) fire damage.
 >
->***Magic Resistance.***.
-The balor has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** The balor has advantage on saving throws against spells and other magical effects.
 >
->***Magic Weapons.***.
-The balor's weapon attacks are magical.
+>***Magic Weapons.*** The balor's weapon attacks are magical.
 >
 >#### Actions
->***Multiattack.***.
-The balor makes two attacks: one with its longsword and one with its whip.
+>***Multiattack.*** The balor makes two attacks: one with its longsword and one with its whip.
 >
->***Longsword.***.
-Melee Weapon Attack: +14 to hit, reach 10 ft., one target.
+>***Longsword.*** Melee Weapon Attack: +14 to hit, reach 10 ft., one target.
 Hit: 21 (3d8 + 8) slashing damage plus 13 (3d8) lightning damage.
 If the balor scores a critical hit, it rolls damage dice three times, instead of twice.
 >
->***Whip.***.
-Melee Weapon Attack: +14 to hit, reach 30 ft., one target.
+>***Whip.*** Melee Weapon Attack: +14 to hit, reach 30 ft., one target.
 Hit: 15 (2d6 + 8) slashing damage plus 10 (3d6) fire damage, and the target must succeed on a DC 20 Strength saving throw or be pulled up to 25 feet toward the balor.
 >
->***Teleport.***.
-The balor magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.
+>***Teleport.*** The balor magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.
 >

 ---